 2. Holders of EEA family member residence CARD/permit are exempt from visa requirements when they are travelling together with family members or are joining each other in or out of the country.

-( EEA sticker in the passport REQUIRES a Croatian visa)
+(Holders of EEA sticker in the passport ARE REQUIRED TO HAVE a Croatian visa)

-*ADDITIONAL INFORMATION for applicants who are members of a CROATIAN or UK family and who do not hold an EEA family member residence card/permit
+*ADDITIONAL INFORMATION for applicants who are family members of a CROATIAN or UK national and who do not hold an EEA family member residence card/permit – visa is required!

-If you are a family member of a UK national who is not a holder of an EEA family residence card/permit travelling to the Republic of Croatia together or joining each other, the following documents are required:
+If you are a family member of a Croatian or UK national who is not a holder of an EEA family residence card/permit (and you hold for eg. UK spouse residence permit which doesn’t state EEA family member on the permit) travelling to the Republic of Croatia together or joining each other, the following documents and their copies are required:

 The visa in this case will be issued free of charge IF YOU ARE TRAVELING TOGETHER ONLY.

 Collection of passports with visas is possible on the date specified by the instructions of the official who received the application.
-If there is a problem with the application, you will receive a phone call from the Embassy official with detailed instructions.
+If there is a problem with the application, you will receive phone call or an e-mail by the official with detailed instructions on how to proceed.